-- Technology, and risks and harms related to it, evolve, and change rapidly.
+Technology, and risks and harms related to it, evolve, and change rapidly.
 Mayfield Grammar School carries out an annual review of its approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
-A free online safety self-review tool for schools can be found via the 360 safe website. - 2.
+Mayfield Grammar School engages with the 360 safe self-review tool.

 UKCIS has published Online safety in schools and colleges: Questions from the governing board.
 The questions can be used to gain a basic understanding of the current approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools which can be used to improve the approach.
 It has also published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring.

-3. When reviewing online safety provision, the UKCIS external visitors guidance highlights a range of resources which can support educational settings to develop a whole school approach towards online safety.
+When reviewing online safety provision, the UKCIS external visitors guidance highlights a range of resources which can support educational settings to develop a whole school approach towards online safety.